Fitting distributions using primarycensored and fitdistrplus

 ## rate 0.9196305 1.0000000

-In this vignette we have shown how to fit a distribution using primarycensored in conjunction with fitdistrplus both from scratch and using the fitdistdoublecens() function.
-We have also shown how to compare the performance of the primarycensored model to a naive model.
+In this vignette we have shown how to fit a distribution using primarycensored in conjunction with fitdistrplus.
+The key takeaways are:

-If interested in a more robust approach to fitting distributions see the vignette("fitting-dists-with-stan") vignette.
-If you are instead interested in fitting a delay distribution more flexibly see the epidist package (which uses primarycensored under the hood).
+For a more robust Bayesian approach to fitting distributions, see the vignette("fitting-dists-with-stan") vignette.
+For more flexible delay distribution fitting, see the epidist package (which uses primarycensored under the hood).